Morkenson/PasswordManager/README.md

 A secure password manager web application with Two-Factor Authentication (2FA) using Duo Security.

-## ⚠️ Security Notice

-This application handles sensitive user data.
-Please follow all security guidelines in this README before deployment.

 ## Features

 - 🔐 Secure password storage with encryption